UTP—glucose-1-phosphate uridylyltransferase: Disease relevance

 In humans, galactosemia is a disorder that affects the development of newborns and children as they cannot metabolize the sugar galactose properly.
 It is speculated that overexpression of UDP-glucose pyrophosphorylase may relieve symptoms in humans with galactosemia.

 In cancer cells, which typically have high rates of glycolysis and decreased glycogen content, the activity of UTP—glucose-1-phosphate uridylyltransferase is often downregulated by up to 50-60% compared to normal cells.
 The abnormally low activity of UTP—glucose-1-phosphate uridylyltransferase is due to decreased levels of the enzyme and the downregulation of other enzymes in the glycogenic pathway including glycogen synthase and phosphoglucomutase.

 UTP—glucose-1-phosphate uridylyltransferase has been found to be an important virulence factor in a variety of pathogens including bacteria and protozoa.
 For example, the enzyme has been found to be required for the biosynthesis of capsular polysaccharide, an important virulence factor of Streptococcus pneumoniae, a bacterial cause of pneumonia, bronchitis, and other breathing issues.
 As a result, the enzyme has attracted attention as a potential target for pharmaceuticals.
 However, in order to achieve specificity, the drugs must be designed to specifically target allosteric sites on the surface of the protein because the active site is highly conserved across species.

-UDP-glucose pyrophosphorylase (UGP2) was recently found to be implicated in novel neurodevelopmental disorder in humans, known as also referred to as Barakat-Perenthaler syndrome.
+UDP-glucose pyrophosphorylase (UGP2) was recently found to be implicated in novel neurodevelopmental disorder in humans, also referred to as Barakat-Perenthaler syndrome.
 This disorder was first described in 22 individuals from 15 families, presenting with a severe epileptic encephalopathy, neurodevelopmental delay with absence of virtually all developmental milestones, intractable seizures, progressive microcephaly, visual disturbance and similar minor dysmorphisms.
 Barakat and colleagues identified a recurrent homozygous mutation in all affected individuals (chr2:64083454A > G), which mutates the translational start site of the shorter protein isoform of UGP2.
 Therefore, the shorter protein isoform can no longer be produced in patients harboring the homozygous mutation.
 Functional studies from the same group showed that the short protein isoform is normally predominantly expressed in human brain.
 Therefore, the recurrent mutation leads to a tissue-specific absence of UGP2 in brain, which leads to altered glycogen metabolism, upregulated unfolded protein response and premature neuronal differentiation.
 Other bi-allelic loss-of-function mutations in UGP2 are likely lethal, as human embryonic stem cells depleted of both short and long isoforms of UGP2 fail to differentiate in cardiomyocytes and blood cells.
 Hence, the identification of this new disease also shows that isoform-specific start-loss mutations causing expression loss of a tissue-relevant isoform of an essential protein can cause a genetic disease, even when an organism-wide protein absence is incompatible with life.
 A therapy for Barakat-Perenthaler syndrome does currently not exist.